 If you find yourself dealing with a critical issue or student crisis, refer to the Distressed Student page for faculty and staff at the University of Toronto, St. George campus.

 Student Life departments have embedded their services in over 60 locations on campus.
 Services include Career Advising, International Transition Advising, Learning Strategists, Counselling Services and many more.

-The Academic Success Centre provides support for students to develop skills, strategies and competencies to succeed.
-The Centre offers numerous events, workshops, appointment opportunities, resources and drop-in sessions where students can meet others and learn new strategies for success.
+Academic Success provides support for students to develop skills, strategies and competencies to succeed.
+Academic Success offers numerous events, workshops, appointment opportunities, resources and drop-in sessions where students can meet others and learn new strategies for success.

 Students in distress

-The University of Toronto Health and Wellness Centre offers a range of support services for students facing challenges during their time at university.
+Health & Wellness offers a range of support services for students facing challenges during their time at university.
 Student mental wellness is a priority at the University of Toronto.
 The Mental Health Framework makes 22 recommendations in five key areas to help all members of the University community support student mental wellness.

-Students seeking sexual assault information can find various resources and support both on and off campus.
-Please refer to safety.utoronto.ca for more information.
+Students seeking sexual assault information can find various resources and support at the Sexual Violence Prevention and Support Centre.

 Child and elder care